On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Discussion

 \subsection{Further work}

-The findings presented in this paper motivate us to investigate human and socio-technical aspects of testing in a more focused way.
-For example, we identify that human needs like safety and responsibility affect testing experiences of developers.
 As discussed in the previous section, further work could explore the following research questions: \begin{itemize} \item[\textbf{RQ}] Which social and human needs can testing practices facilitate? \item[\textbf{RQ}] How does (an absence of) testing practice effect human- and social needs? \end{itemize} Not only can answering those questions teach us more about the motivation for developers to employ testing.
-With our exploratory approach we identify analytical categories and constructed a theory that explains why developers employ testing strategies.
-Further investigations into the categories for which we found strong evidence are likely to reveal insights that can possibly be translated to guidelines for developers.
-For example, an investigation into the phenomenon that testing practice reflects a \code{testingCulture} that is build on a shared or common experience and that its significance for a project is internalized through interaction is likely to produce intriguing results.
-Investigating \code{testingCulture} is constructed we argue, has the potential to teach us about yet unexeplored dynamics that contribute to decision-making processes in software project teams.
+With our exploratory approach we identified analytical categories and constructed a theory that explains why developers employ testing strategies.
+Further investigations into the categories for which we found strong evidence are likely to reveal insights that can be translated to guidelines for developers.

-Concerning the theory that we propose in our findings, we recognize the potential of extensions and refinement.
-Concretely, we propose mixed-method investigations of the connection of what we call \code{testingEchoes} and \code{testingSignatures}. \begin{itemize} \item[\textbf{RQ}] How are transient impulses to use testing translated into artefacts? \item[\textbf{RQ}] How are testing artefacts generating transient impulses in projects? \end{itemize} Research could leverage data-mining techniques of software repositories to compare the material reality of testing to what developers say about it in interviews.
-Further, the effect of \code{testingSignatures} on developers could be researched through experiments, interviews or observation.
+Concerning the theory that we propose, we recognize the potential for extensions and refinement.
+Concretely, we propose mixed-method investigations of the connection of what we call \code{testingEchoes} and \code{testingSignatures}. \begin{itemize} \item[\textbf{RQ}] How are transient impulses to use testing translated into artefacts? \item[\textbf{RQ}] How are testing artefacts generating transient impulses in projects? \end{itemize} Research could compare the material reality of testing to what developers say about it in interviews to understand how their relation to testing is impacted by both artefacts and transient impulses.
+Further, the effect of artefacts on developers could be researched through experiments, interviews or observation.
 Recent studies have already shown that think-aloud experiments are successful in revealing how developers consider testing artefacts on a technical level~\citep{aniche_how_2022}.
-Observing a developer while they interact with code and asking them to elaborate what they see, think, and feel, we argue, does not only reveal the technical dimension of their work.
-It can also reveal what that developer picks up in terms of \textit{how testing should be done}.